 Billing is a time-consuming headache for most dental practices.
 While it should be handled by a dedicated staff member or members, new software solutions can further streamline the process.
 By paring down the mechanics of billing to a few clicks of the mouse, you’ll cut lost billing time by at least half and increase the effectiveness of your office staff exponentially.

 Of course, your dental practice isn’t just successful because of the number of patients it’s able to attract.
 Your ability to hire and retain effective staff members plays just as big a role in creating the type of office that patients want to come back to again and again!

 One way to keep your team members happy is by adopting a healthcare scheduling software that takes the pain out of managing your worker schedules.
-Obviously, we’re partial to When I Work because of their scheduling software, but any program like this minimizes your scheduling headaches and improves office morale by giving employees easy access to all their scheduling information.
+Obviously, we’re partial to When I Work because of their employee scheduling software, but any program like this minimizes your scheduling headaches and improves office morale by giving employees easy access to all their scheduling information.